trentfisher/veganmilitia-hugo/content/post/2023-05-25-parable-brush-turkey.md

 Those with ears, let them hear!

 As a programmer the urge to automate tasks is constant.
 However, there are many times when the effort of automating the task may be far greater than just doing the task manually.
-As an example, I was once mandated to automate a task at work.
-The task normally took about 15 minutes and I had to do it 2-4 times a month.
-With the automation it now took about 5 minutes.
-But it took 11 hours to get the automation all set up.
+Let's say you have a task which takes you 15 minutes, but with some automation you could reduce that to 5.
+So you spend a day writing a program to do the automation.
+But you only do that task twice a month.
 It will take years to break even.

-I would have been better off sitting on that egg!
+You would have been better off sitting on that egg!